Jeremiaw02/SQL-Tableau-Retail-Sales-Dashboard/README.md

 # SQL-Tableau-Retail-Sales-Dashboard
-Cleaned and transformed retail transaction data in MySQL, built monthly sales and customer demographic summaries, and visualized revenue trends, category performance, and KPIs in an interactive Tableau dashboard.
+Cleaned and transformed retail transaction data in MySQL, built monthly sales and customer demographic summaries, and visualized sales trends, category performance, and KPIs in an interactive Tableau dashboard.

 # Executive Summary
 This project demonstrates end-to-end data analytics skills by transforming raw retail sales data into actionable insights.
-Using SQL (MySQL) for data cleaning, transformation, and aggregation, and Tableau for interactive dashboards, I built a business-ready visualization that highlights revenue trends, customer demographics, and product category performance.
+Using SQL (MySQL) for data cleaning, transformation, and aggregation, and Tableau for interactive dashboards, I built a business-ready visualization that highlights sales trends, customer demographics, and product category performance.

 # Business Problem
-Retailers collect vast amounts of sales data, but it’s often underutilized.
+Retailers collect large amounts of sales data, but it’s often underutilized.
 The main challenges were:

-- Tracking monthly revenue trends to identify growth or decline.
+- Tracking monthly sales trends to identify growth or decline.

 - Determining top-performing product categories.

-- Understanding customer demographics (gender and age) driving sales.
+- Understanding how customer demographics (gender and age) drive sales.

 - Presenting findings in a clear, interactive dashboard for decision-making.